Ukrainians return from abroad to fight Russian invasion - NewsBreak

 ”I am afraid, but I am a mother and want to be with my children.
 What can you do?
 It’s scary but I have to,” she said.

-Another young woman, Alina, said she was returning to get her children and take them out of Ukraine.Determined Ukraine slows Russian advance under shadow of nuclear threat
+Another young woman, Alina, said she was returning to get her children and take them out of Ukraine.Zelensky emerges as global hero in Ukraine battle against Russia

 “We have to, we Ukrainians have to take our children away … to allow our boys to fight,” she said.